ryancaplette/maze/README.md

 ## Description

-A real time maze generator - utilizes depth first search (DFS) algorithm to generate the pathways.
+A real time maze generator - utilizes depth first search (DFS) algorithm to generate the pathways by randomly selecting a direction until it is cornered and must traverse it's steps.

 I built this project to put the depth first algorithm to use in a practical sense, and designed the UI to display the creation of the map in real time so that the depth first traversal could be conveniently visualized step by step.